 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

-The Macintyre Brook acts as the primary lifeblood for Coolmunda, making it a cornerstone of the Murray-Darling Basin network.
+Fed primarily by the Macintyre Brook, this reservoir plays a critical role in the Murray-Darling Basin drainage division.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 Catchment dynamics in the Murray-Darling Basin are deeply influenced by the retention capacity of Coolmunda.

-Agriculture in the surrounding areas of Queensland depends heavily on the water security provided by Coolmunda.
+Beyond standard municipal supply, Coolmunda is a vital asset for the regional agricultural economy in Queensland.
 Irrigation allocations are directly tied to these storage metrics.
 Without the buffer provided by this massive 69 GL storage, regional farming would face extreme volatility.

 The Bureau of Meteorology's climate outlooks will play a pivotal role in predicting the future inflows for this catchment.
 Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
 Resilience against extreme weather events remains the ultimate goal for the managers of this critical infrastructure.